Across the Divide

 Finally, I assume most of my readers know people who only stay within the lanes of their moral tribe.
 I don't know about you but I feel something akin to pity for these folks.
 They seem so limited in their experiences, so devout in their beliefs.
 They suffer from a complete lack of one of the great gifts any mind can experience, that of self-doubt.
 (What do such people talk about over coffee I wonder?
 Do they simply express an opinion on a major topic and then sit around saying , "I agree, I agree!"?)

 That said, we must draw some lines, correct?
 We can't just be friends with anyone?
 I wouldn't be friends with Hitler would I?

-Well, in my case, I dunno.
+Well, I dunno.
 Back in my days working at a car wash in Seattle I was friendly with many men I knew had committed murder.
 As I wrote about here, I was an acquaintance of one guy I knew to be a white separatist.
 To this day I'm friends with people across the political spectrum.
 (For the record, I'm friends with many Trump supporters.)

 I'm not advocating my way of doing things here.
-In fact, I concede that cancelling friendship with your ideological opponents is far more consistent behavior than the seeming haphazard and rule-less way I judge people.
+In fact, I concede that cancelling friendship with your ideological opponents is far more consistent behavior than the seeming haphazard way I judge people.